DevClate/365AutomatedCheck/README.md

 Notes:

-- Add your default values to the Excel workbook in Assets 365ValidationParameters.xlsx
-  - or copy workbook to another location and fill in your standards
 - When validating with Excel it with have an option for NA, that is for right now as I couldn't get it to remove empty options without doing that.